 The new home page introduces a “news feed” of live, endlessly scrollable content, which includes articles, videos and messages from advertisers.

 The overhaul was led in part by Jackie Goldberg, Yahoo’s design director and former creative director at Hewlett-Packard Co.
-Mayer said she met with the home-page team once a week over the past few months.
+(HPQ:US) Mayer said she met with the home-page team once a week over the past few months.

 Yahoo had 184.9 million visitors to its sites in December, the second-most visited Web properties in the U.S., according to Reston, Virginia-based ComScore Inc. Google Inc. had the most visitors, with 191.4 million, while Microsoft Corp. and Facebook were third and fourth, respectively.